MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitCore/ProgramItem.md

 ---
-title: ProgramItem - Common Data Model | Microsoft Docs
+title: ProgramItem in nonProfitCore - Common Data Model | Microsoft Docs
 description: This entity contains the information for a program items such as a assumptions, obligations, milestones, deliverables, decisions, or other items as needed.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Program Item
+# Program Item in nonProfitCore

 This entity contains the information for a program items such as a assumptions, obligations, milestones, deliverables, decisions, or other items as needed.